sfu-cmpt340/template/README.md

-# SFU CMPT 340 Project Template
+# SFU CMPT 340 Project Template -- Replace with project title
-This repository is a template for your project.
+This repository is a template for your CMPT 340 course project.
+Replace the title with your project title, and add a snappy acronym that people remember (mnemonic).

+## Timesheet
+Create a timesheet (excel, google sheets, ...) where you track per student the time and tasks completed/participated for this project
 <a name="intro"></a>
 ## 1. Introduction
 A few words on the problem this project solves, a few images before/after.